Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: RELATED WORKS

 \subsection{Camera-Based Multi-Frame 3D Perception}

-3D perception from a single frame without LiDAR is an ill-posed problem due to the lack of accurate depth information.
+Multi-frame fusion for LiDAR-based 3D detectors is a widely used technology~\cite{zong2023temporal,Rv-fusenet,CenterPoint21}.
+However, 3D perception from a single vision frame without LiDAR is an ill-posed problem due to the lack of accurate depth information.
 Recent works make efforts to multi-frame 3D perception since different frames generally offer different views of objects.
-Saha \etal~\cite{Image2BEV22} formulate BEV map construction from an image as a set of 1D sequence-to-sequence translations and propose a dynamic module incorporating temporal information from past estimation to build a spatiotemporal BEV representation.
+Saha \emph{et al.}~\cite{Image2BEV22} formulate BEV map construction from an image as a set of 1D sequence-to-sequence translations and propose a dynamic module incorporating temporal information from past estimation to build a spatiotemporal BEV representation.
 BEVDet4D~\cite{BEVDet4D22} extends BEVDet~\cite{BEVDet21} and fuses the history frame's features with the current frame after removing ego-motion impact.
 PETRv2~\cite{PETRV2} directly achieves the temporal alignment by simply aligning the 3D coordinates of the history and current frames.
 BEVFormer~\cite{BEVFormer22} designs a temporal self-attention to recurrently fuse the history BEV information for obtaining precise BEV features.
 BEVStereo~\cite{BEVStereo23} employs the temporal multi-view stereo (MVS)~\cite{StereoMaching94} to tackle the ill-posed issue of depth perception in camera-based 3D tasks.
 STS~\cite{STS22} leverages the geometry correspondence between frames across time to facilitate accurate depth learning.
 The above methods employ only limited history frames for temporal fusion.
 Differently, SOLOFusion~\cite{SOLOFusion23} aligns the BEV feature from the previous timesteps of a long history to the current timestep and concatenates them for long-term temporal fusion.
+However, it suffers from high inference latency, memory, and module parameter bottleneck.
+Our proposed recurrent temporal fusion module can avoid these issues.
+Besides, for the first time, our VideoBEV successfully demonstrates the benefit of continuously increasing the number of history frames.